alphagov/govuk-import-export-prototype/guidance/foodtest.markdown

 Return the completed form to [your local AHPA office](https://www.gov.uk/government/organisations/animal-and-plant-health-agency/about/access-and-opening#plant-health--seeds-inspectorate).

 Your plants will be tested.
-If you pass, you’ll get your certificate in 7 days.
-It usually costs £13.87 to get a plant health certificate and £36.35 for a lab inspection.
+If they pass, you’ll get your certificate in 7 days.
+It usually costs £13.87 for the plant health certificate and £36.35 for a lab inspection.

-You can contact APHA to check whether:
+You can contact APHA to check whether you need:

-- you need a soil inspection for the plants you're exporting - use the [soil inspection form](https://www.gov.uk/government/publications/potato-cyst-nematode-application-for-soil-sampling) if you do
+- a soil inspection for the plants you're exporting - use the [soil inspection form](https://www.gov.uk/government/publications/potato-cyst-nematode-application-for-soil-sampling) if you do
-- you'll need to wash soil from the roots of the plants you export - the USA, New Zealand and other countries require this
+- to wash soil from the roots of the plants you export - the USA, New Zealand and other countries require this

 [Question for SME: Do you growing season inspections also apply to food?]
 [Question for SME: Is eDomero available for these tasks?
 It is not mentioned in the current guidance]

-If your soil needs to be tested, it costs £49.68 for every 15 minutes and a minimum of £99.36.
+If your soil needs to be tested, it costs £49.68 for every 15 minutes of inspection time.
+There's a minimum fee of £99.36.

 [Question for SME: Does the inspection fee include a certificate or do you need pay a certificate fee on top of that?]